apache/spark/docs/sql-ref-syntax-ddl-drop-variable.md

 ### Description

-The `DROP TEMPORARY` statement drops a temporary variable.
+The `DROP TEMPORARY VARIABLE` statement drops a temporary variable.
 An exception will be thrown if the variable does not exist.

 ### Syntax